quicwg/base-drafts/draft-ietf-quic-http.md

 #### Field Compression

-HTTP/3 uses QPACK field compression as described in [QPACK], a variation of HPACK that allows the flexibility to avoid compression-induced head-of-line blocking.
-See that document for additional details.
+[QPACK] describes a variation of HPACK that allows the flexibility to avoid compression-induced head-of-line blocking.
+HTTP/3 uses QPACK to compress header and trailer sections, including the pseudo-header fields present in the header section.

 To allow for better compression efficiency, the "Cookie" field ({{!RFC6265}}) MAY be split into separate field lines, each with one or more cookie-pairs,